John Whittington (screenwriter): Career

 Whittington began his career by writing the screenplay for The Lego Batman Movie and The Lego Ninjago Movie.
 In July 2017, Whittington was hired to write the script for Boy21.
 In 2018, he wrote the screenplay for the Netflix film When We First Met.
 In 2019, he wrote two episodes of the animated series Green Eggs and Ham, based on the Dr. Seuss book of the same name.
 During reshoots, he rewrote the screenplay for the 2020 film Dolittle.
 He wrote the DC Comics film DC League of Super-Pets.
-He gained notability from co-writing the screenplay for the action adventure comedy film Sonic the Hedgehog 2.
+He gained notability from co-writing the screenplay for the action adventure comedy film Sonic the Hedgehog 2 and its sequel.